 - a) One Technical Delegate must be appointed for two Competitions. - b) Two Technical Delegates must be appointed in the case of three or four Competitions. - c) Three Technical Delegates must be appointed in the case of five Competitions or more.

-In the case of an Event with 100 or less competitors in no case more than two Technical Delegates are required.
+In the case of an Event with 100 or more competitors, at least two Technical Delegates must be appointed